KITPraktomatTeam/Praktomat/README.md

 Prerequisites: Database and Webserver
 ============
-  We recommend to run Praktomat within Apache, using Postgresql as database.
+  We recommend to run Praktomat within Apache, using PostgreSQL as database management system.

   On a Debian or Ubuntu System, install the packages